stanis-tsv/vue-rest-api-axios-firebase/README.md

 - Creating person and dynamic displaying of them
 - Showing message if while loading there are no people in database
 - Editing person name (in database too) and showing 'save' button only if editing
-- Deleting user from everywhere
+- Deleting person from everywhere